uzh-rpg/agile_flight/README.md

 ## Submission

 More details about how to submit your code for evaluation will be released soon.
+For now, you can download the code and start building your algorithm.
+Also please sign up [here](https://forms.gle/xMQ6qMP1i7e1qdZy8) if you intend to participate.
+You will be notified when the submission website opens.